 Long-time residents emerged their apartments and stood over the fallen thief.

-Only the untimely arrival of a cop car from the Ninth Precinct stopped their revenge.
-The crowd begged the police to leave the scene.
+Only the arrival of a cop car prevented their revenge and the crowd begged the police to leave the scene.
 The officers apologized, “Sorry, we have a job.
 For him as much as you.”

 “You still want to leave?”
 I asked my girlfriend.
 The sun was setting in an orange sky.
 Children were laughing beside an ice cream truck.
 She tucked her arm around my waist.